-This will be basic “how-to” article and is not any automation tool specific.
-Basically, what I am trying to do here is put the thought process that goes into creating an automation test case into words.
+This will be the basic “how-to” article and is not any Automation tool-specific.
+Basically, what I am trying to do here is put the thought process that goes into creating an Automation test case into words.
 As always, I hope this will be useful to you all.

-For example, assume the following is your manual test case.
-It is a simple logging on to Gmail.com site.
+For Example, assume the following is your Manual Test case.
+It is simply logging on to the Gmail.com site.
 Now, this looks simple enough, isn’t it?
-How does this become an automation script? (click on image to enlarge)
+How does this become an Automation Script? (click on image to enlarge)

 What You Will Learn: